nlebedenco/Carambolas/Doc/README-Carambolas.Net.md

 - link capacity;
 - packet loss rate;

-Note that `RTT`, bandwidth (sender and receiver), link capacity and packet loss rate are all expected to vary over time, while sequence window size, send buffer size, receive buffer size and `MTU` should remain constant.
+Note that `RTT`, bandwidth (sender's and receiver's), link capacity and packet loss rate are all expected to vary over time, while sequence window size, send buffer size, receive buffer size and `MTU` should remain constant.

-#### Sequence Window
+#### Sequence Window (`SEQWND`)

 With a 16-bit [sequence number](#sequence-numbers) the size of the sliding window must be at most 32768.
 This is also the maximum number of messages that may be in flight.
 In theory, however, a full window of 32768 consecutive [unreliable messages](#qos) could be lost in a row.
 The sender would then be forced to move its sliding window forward (because after a timeout there's no hope of any acks arriving anymore) while the receiver's slindig window will remain unchanged.
 This will cause the receiver to misinterpret all further 32768 messages as old/late and acknowledge them all without delivering any data.
 The sender will believe these new 32768 messages are being delivered when in fact they're being acknowledged and dropped by the receiver.
 Consider that when a sender assumes that all messages in flight are lost (i.e they were all unreliable) at least a [ping](#ping) must be transmitted to determine if the receiver is still alive.
 This would be a problem if the full sequence window had been consumed.
-But if only 32767 messages had been sent, there would be space for a last (reliable) ping message with no crossing over sequence window boundaries.
-The receiver can naturally adjust its sliding window once the ping is received (as it must be) and the sender, on its side, can now safely wait for a cumulative `ACK` to move its own sliding window instead of having to artificially adjust when messages are lost.
+But if only 32767 messages had been sent, there would be space for a last
+(reliable) ping message with no crossing over sequence window boundaries.
+The receiver can naturally adjust its sliding window once the ping is received (as i must be) and the sender, on its side, can now safely wait for a cumulative `ACK` to move its own sliding window instead of having to artificially adjust when messages are lost.
 Note that a ping would not have to be injected if at least one (reliable or semireliable) message in the sequence window had to be retransmitted, in which case there would be no need for a reserved sequence number at the end, but since implementations are free to use any sequence window size <= 32768 it's simpler to always reserve the last sequence number for an eventual ping than trying to track down when there's at least one retransmittable message in the transmit queue to conditionally do it.

 ***Only 32767 messages may carry user data.
 The last message of the window is reserved for an eventual [ping](#ping) in case all the previous messages in the window are dropped.***